fvanroie/PS_OPNsense/README.md

 # PS_OPNsense

 ## About
-This is a PowerShell module that leverages the OPNsense api to manage an [OPNsense](https://opnsense.org/) open source firewall appliances.
+This is a PowerShell module that leverages the OPNsense api to manage [OPNsense](https://opnsense.org/) firewall appliances.
 The development of both OPNsense and this PowerShell module is still very much ongoing, so additional functionality will be added as these projects evolve.

 ## Supported Modules
 Currently there are basic api hooks for these OPNsense modules: